cakephp/docs/en/core-utility-libraries/string.rst

     Output::

-        ... by $radius, and prefix/suffix with $ending.
+        ... by $radius, and prefix/suffix with $ellipsis.
 This method is especially handy for search results.
 The query...

 .. php:method:: toList(array $list, $and='and')